vlarobbyk/berryconda/README.md

 ## Berry Conda

-Berryconda is a conda based Python distribution for the Raspberry Pi.
-With it, you can install and manage a scientific or Pydata stack on your Raspberry Pi using [conda](http://conda.pydata.org/docs/), a package and environment management system.
+Berryconda is a Conda based Python distribution for the Raspberry Pi and TinkerOS (Tinker Board - ASUS).
+With it, you can install and manage a scientific or Pydata stack on your Raspberry Pi and Tinker Board using [conda](http://conda.pydata.org/docs/), a package and environment management system.
 All this can be done without compiling a single package!

 ## Quick start

-Berryconda is designed to work with [raspbian](https://www.raspbian.org/) jessie.
+Berryconda is designed to work with [raspbian](https://www.raspbian.org/) jessie and [TinkerOS Debian](https://tinkerboarding.co.uk/wiki/index.php/TinkerOS).
 Other Linux versions and distributions may or may not work.
 When using non-raspbian based distributions, bzip2 should be installed.

-To install Berryconda, download the installer appropiate for your Raspberry Pi model.
-For Raspberry Pi 2 or 3 use the armv7l installers.
+To install Berryconda, download the installer appropiate for your Raspberry Pi model or Tinker Board.
+For Raspberry Pi 2 or 3 and Tinker Board use the armv7l installers.
 For Raspberry Pi 1 or Zero use the armv6l installer.

 Berryconda comes in two 'flavors', Berryconda2 and Berryconda3.
 The difference between these are the version of Python installed; Berryconda2 installs Python 2.7, and Berryconda3 installs Python 3.6.
 Choose the version you want installed.

-### armv7l installers (Raspberry Pi 2 or 3)
+### armv7l installers (Raspberry Pi 2 or 3 or Tinker Board)

 * [Berryconda3-2.0.0-Linux-armv7l.sh](https://github.com/jjhelmus/berryconda/releases/download/v2.0.0/Berryconda3-2.0.0-Linux-armv7l.sh)
 * [Berryconda2-2.0.0-Linux-armv7l.sh](https://github.com/jjhelmus/berryconda/releases/download/v2.0.0/Berryconda2-2.0.0-Linux-armv7l.sh)

+#### Installing Berryconda on Tinker Board
+Prueba de instalación

 ### armv6l installers (Raspberry Pi 1 or Zero)

 * [Berryconda3-2.0.0-Linux-armv6l.sh](https://github.com/jjhelmus/berryconda/releases/download/v2.0.0/Berryconda3-2.0.0-Linux-armv6l.sh)
 * [Berryconda2-2.0.0-Linux-armv6l.sh](https://github.com/jjhelmus/berryconda/releases/download/v2.0.0/Berryconda2-2.0.0-Linux-armv6l.sh)

-Once this file is downloaded on your Raspberry Pi, make the file executable using `chmod` and the execuate the installer.
+Once this file is downloaded on your Raspberry Pi or Tinker Board, make the file executable using `chmod` and the execuate the installer.
 For example, to install Berryconda3 on a Raspberry Pi 3: